 There are a lot of real-estate agencies in Cluj, but not all of them have experience with foreign students.
 The real-estate agents are always changing as they are very young and don’t know what to do or don’t have the adequate experience to look for apartments that meet their clients’ requirements.
 Therefore, you must pay attention to what they are offering.

-Stay away from people who want to do real estate transactions without having documents for that (no legal status or real estate company).
-These people are working illegally and they are putting you in an illegal situation.
+Stay away from people who wish to carry out real estate transactions without having documents for this (without legal status or real estate company).
+These people work illegally and put you in an illegal situation.

-According to Romanian law, if you do not receive a tax receipt from the real estate agency, you have the right not to pay his commission (for the lease or for any other real estate transaction).
+In accordance with Romanian law, if you do not receive a tax receipt from the real estate agency, you have the right not to pay its commission (for the rental contract or for any other real estate transaction).

 Please consider the following tips: